-- When the instance of AsyncLongEvent is associated with more than one instance of AsyncLongEventHandler115 with release parameters object of type AperiodicParameters116 and the execution of fire(long)117 introduces the requirement to throw at least one type of exception, then all instances of AsyncLongEventHandler118 not affected by the exception are handled normally. - When this instance of AsyncLongEvent is associated with more than one instance of AsyncLongEventHandler119 with release parameters object of type value is the payload passed to the event.

-SporadicParameters 120 and the execution of fire (long) 121 introduces the simultaneous requirement to throw more than one type of exception or error, then MITViolationException 122 has precedence over ArrivalTime-QueueOverflowException 123 .
+- When the instance of AsyncLongEvent is associated with more than one instance of AsyncLongEventHandler115 with release parameters object of type AperiodicParameters116 and the execution of fire(long)117 introduces the requirement to throw at least one type of exception, then all instances of AsyncLongEventHandler118 not affected by the exception are handled normally. - When this instance of AsyncLongEvent is associated with more than one instance of AsyncLongEventHandler119 with release parameters object of type SporadicParameters120 and the execution of fire(long)121 introduces the simultaneous requirement to throw more than one type of exception or error, then MITV iolation Exception 122 has precedence over Arrival Time-QueueOverflow Exception $^{123}.$ value is the payload passed to the event.